 DANGEROUS WEAPONS AND EXPLOSIVES.
 The use, possession, or storage of dangerous weapons and explosives are strictly prohibited.
-These include, but are not limited to firearms (e.g., shotguns, pistols, rifles, etc., knives, blades, and explosives) (e.g., gasoline, ammunition, gunpowder, firecrackers, fireworks, bombs, other incendiary devices, etc.) except as required for classroom instruction and only with the expressed written authority of the Vice President for Student Affairs & Academic Affairs or the President.
+These include, but are not limited to firearms (e.g., shotguns, pistols, rifles, etc., knives, blades, and explosives) (e.g., gasoline, ammunition, gunpowder, firecracker, fireworks, bombs, other incendiary devices, etc.) except as required for classroom instruction and only with the expressed written authority of the Vice President of Student Affairs or the President.